Ten simple energy saving tips for your business

 1. Involve your staff

 The most effective energy saving programmes involve everybody within a business.
-Savings of 5 to 10 per cent are common - often through employees suggesting and implementing the measures detailed below - download advice on creating an energy awareness campaign (PDF, 5.4MB).
+Savings of five to ten per cent are common - often through employees suggesting and implementing the measures detailed below - find Carbon Trust advice on creating an energy awareness campaign.

 2. Control your heating